nickromandini/dlf_exam/README.md

-# Exam for the PhD Course "A Comparative Introduction to Deel Learning Framework: TensorFlow, PyTorch, JAX"
+# Exam for the PhD Course "A Comparative Introduction to Deep Learning Framework: TensorFlow, PyTorch, JAX"